-Approximately 5ha of predominately hornbeam and oak coppice to be felled through the plan period felling coppice within compartments 1a, 4b and 6a.
-Standards will be retained within the areas coppiced and the recruitment of "new" standards will occur to create (in the long term) a density of approximately 8-12 trees per acre (20-30 per ha), with additional standards recruited where necessary each time the areas are coppiced.
+Approximately 3ha of predominately hornbeam and oak coppice to be felled in 2027 felling coppice within compartments 1a, 4b and 6a.
+Standards will be retained within the areas coppiced and the recruitment of "new" standards will occur to create (in the long term) a density of approximately 20-30 per ha, with additional standards recruited where necessary each time the areas are coppiced.
 Standards are to be a mixture of species (oak, hornbeam, wild cherry).
 Adjacent cants will not be cut until the coppice regrowth has reached a minimum of 2m in height with successful regrowth of cut stools, supplemented with natural regeneration of tree species to maintain an adequate stocking density where coppice stools have died of no less than 1100 stems per hectare.